 This base coat that you will do when you first get your basket will ensure that your dough doesn’t stick to the basket.
 The reason you want to use rice flour instead of regular flour made from wheat, is because wheat contains proteins in it that forms into gluten when it gets wet.
 When your loaf goes into the basket, the moisture from the dough can start creating gluten with the flour and cause it to stick.
 Rice flour does not have this issue.

 Some bakers do use a combination of rice flour and wheat flour.
 But I prefer to just use rice flour and have had the most success with this.

 How to Prep a Banneton Basket for Proofing Dough

 Before you proof each loaf of bread, you want to dust your basket with rice flour again.
 The coating of rice flour will make sure that the loaf definitely doesn’t stick to the basket.

 I like to use a little tea strainer as my tool for dusting the rice flour in my proofing basket.
 It is the perfect little sifter to get the flour in all the nooks and crannies.

 Some banneton baskets come with a cloth liner that you can put over the basket if you do not want the spiral pattern.
 A lot of bread bakers use this if they will be scoring intricate patters in their loaves.

 To use a banneton liner, place it over the basket and then dust it well with rice flour.
 Then you can shape and put your loaf in the basket to proof.

 If you have dusted the liner well, you likely won’t need to clean it between every bake.
-Just shape off the flour and store it.
-When you do need to clean it, hand wash it with soap and water and let it dry completely before your next bake.
+Just shake off the flour and store it.
+When you do need to clean it, hand wash it with water (do not use soap) and let it dry completely before your next bake.

 Can you Put a Banneton in the Oven?